acmarza/ocean_data_clusters/README.md

 conda activate nccluster
 ```
 ## Usage
+Instructions out of date!
+Not guaranteed to work.
 Edit the example configuration file in folder 'configs' as needed (see explanations therein).
 ### K-means clustering